Siege of Marawi: August 19

-Maute militants are now confined to an area near the city's Grand Mosque with 40 civilians believed to be still held hostage.
+Maute militants were now confined to an area near the city's Grand Mosque with 40 civilians believed to be still held hostage.

 August 22

-Government forces recaptured the Marawi City Police Station from the militants.
-Among the first features seized by ISIL-link militants in the early part of the battle, the police station is considered a "strategic location" by the Philippine military.
+Government forces recaptured the Marawi City Police Station.
+Among the first features seized by ISIL-link militants in the early part of the battle, the police station was considered a "strategic location" by the AFP.

 August 23–24

 The Grand Mosque where hostages by ISIL-linked militants were allegedly held was recaptured by government forces.
-However troops did not encounter any militants or the hostages when they entered the building.
+However, troops did not encounter any militants or the hostages when they entered the building.

 August 25–29

-Captain Jo-Ann Petinglay, the spokesman of Joint Task Force Marawi, stated that the military had recaptured St. Mary's Catholic Cathedral, one of the first facilities occupied by the militants when they laid siege to the city.
-General Eduardo Año said that their leaders had been cornered in a battle zone restricted to 500 square metres.
-AFP meanwhile reported deaths of 10 militants who tried to sneak from Lake Lanao into Marawi as reinforcements.
+Captain Jo-Ann Petinglay, the spokesman of Joint Task Force Marawi, stated that the military had recaptured Saint Mary's Catholic Cathedral, one of the first facilities occupied by the militants when they laid siege to the city.
+AFP Chief of Staff General Eduardo Año said that their leaders had been cornered in a battle zone restricted to 500 square metres.
+The AFP reported the deaths of 10 militants who tried to sneak from Lake Lanao into Marawi as reinforcements.

 September

 September 1

 The military took control of Bayabao Bridge after clashes which saw three soldiers and five militants killed.
-The structure which connects the conflict area to the city center is the second bridge recaptured by government forces.
+The structure, which connected the conflict area to the city center was the second bridge recaptured by government forces.

 September 16

-At around 17:00, government forces regained control over the Bato Mosque and the Amaitul Islamiya Marawi Foundation building which was used by ISIL-linked militants as their control center after a five-hour gunfight.
-At 17:00, Father Chito Soganub, who was reportedly held taken hostage few months ago was found by government forces abandoned by his captors near the mosque and was flown to Davao City to meet Duterte.
+At around 17:00, government forces regained control over the Bato Mosque and the Amaitul Islamiya Marawi Foundation building which was used by the militants as their control center after a five-hour gunfight.
+At 17:00, Father Chito Soganub was found by government forces abandoned by his captors near the mosque and flown to Davao City to meet President Duterte.

 September 24

-Government forces secured Masiu Bridge, also known as the Raya Madaya Bridge, one of the critical bridges which the militants had occupied and which leads to Lake Lanao, thus depriving the militants of an escape route.
-This was described by the government as a significant development in the battle.
+Government forces secured Masiu Bridge, also known as the Raya Madaya Bridge, one of the critical bridges which the militants had occupied and which led to Lake Lanao, depriving the militants of an escape route.

 September 25

-The Sultan Of Marawi, Sultan Hamidullah Atar, following President Rodrigo Duterte's earlier offer for a dialogue with the militants, offered to mediate between Maute Group and government forces to spare civilians still trapped inside the Marawi City and pave way for the possible release of hostages.

-Atar, who is also a conflict mediation professional, said talks with the Maute group can be done through the traditional mechanisms as they are also Maranaos.
+The Sultan of Marawi, Sultan Hamidullah Atar, following President Duterte's earlier offer for a dialogue with the militants, offered to mediate between the Maute Group and government forces to spare civilians still trapped inside Marawi and pave way for the possible release of hostages.
+Atar, who is also a conflict mediation professional, said talks with the Maute group could be done through the traditional mechanisms as they are also Maranaos.
 He related that he was able to link up with several members of the Maute group while he was also trapped in Marawi for 4 days.

 October

 October 10

-Eight foreign militants, along with Isnilon Hapilon and Omar Maute, were acting as leaders of the ISIL-linked militants by October 10, according to the Philippine military.
+Eight foreign militants, along with Isnilon Hapilon and Omar Maute, were acting as leaders of the militants by then, according to the AFP.